SunLite9/Linux-Container-Runtime/README.md

 — all on the *host* mount namespace/filesystem, in the parent process, after `waitpid()` returns in `Container::run()`.
 Lower layers are never touched by this destructor; that's what makes layer sharing free.
-(Hit the same class of bug as Phase 3's cgroup cleanup while testing this: an early version of `~Overlay()` removed `upper`/`work`/`merged` but forgot their shared parent directory, leaving an empty `overlay-data/<id>/` behind — fixed by explicitly removing `containerDir_` too.)
+(Hit the same class of bug as the cgroup cleanup above while testing this: an early version of `~Overlay()` removed `upper`/`work`/`merged` but forgot their shared parent directory, leaving an empty `overlay-data/<id>/` behind — fixed by explicitly removing `containerDir_` too.)